Anthropology - Bachelor of Arts

 ANTH 340

-This course employs an anthropological approach to analyze issues facing Canadian Indigenous Peoples today.
+Students will employ an anthropological approach to analyze the effects of settler colonialism in Canada on Indigenous Peoples historically and in the present.
 Cultural theories for the analysis of patterns, processes and trends are examined.
-Specific topics include Indigenous Peoples and Canadian politics, economics, education, religion, health, law and the arts.
+Specific topics include Indigenous Peoples and politics, economies, education, religion/spirituality, health, law, gender/sexuality, and the arts.
+Resilience and resurgence will be discussed in relation to the given topics.

 ANTH 370